 Missouri Summer Composition Institute

-- Daily Notation, Instrumentation, and Repertoire Courses: students will meet together over Zoom each day for courses in notation, repertoire, instrumentation, and audio production, taught by MU’s world-class Music Composition faculty.
+- Daily Notation, Instrumentation, and Repertoire Courses: Students will meet together at the Sinquefield Music Center each day for courses in notation, repertoire, and instrumentation, taught by MU’s world-class music composition faculty.

-- Daily Private Composition Lessons: Each student will have daily online one-on-one meetings with their Composition instructor to get feedback on their works-in-progress.
+- Daily Private Composition Lessons: Each student will have daily one-on-one meetings with their composition instructor to get feedback on their works-in-progress.